woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/e2e-guidelines.md

 ### Setup and teardown

 We isolate our tests from each other by resetting the database to its initial state **for every test**.
-Since every test starts with a clean slate, and there's no need to manually reset the environment, we only allow the beforeEach hook as there's no point in using beforeAll, afterAll, or afterEach.
+Since every test starts with a clean slate, and there's no need to manually reset the environment, we only allow the `beforeEach` hook as there's no point in using `beforeAll`, `afterAll`, or `afterEach`.
 This approach might seem like a limitation at first, but ultimately it makes tests more stable and easier to write.
 This convention is enforced by an ESLint rule, so you don't need to worry about it.

 ### Plugins